gdtk-uq/gdtk/website/content/docs/getting-started/quick-start.md

 and that you need the Foreign-Function-Interface extensions for your Python and Ruby interpreters.
 On a LinuxMint system these packages are `python-cffi` and `ruby-ffi`.

+## Installing L1d (optional)

+L1d installs into the same location as Eilmer but, its source code is in a different location.
+To compile and install L1d, move into its source area and, again, use `make` to coordinate the compiling and installing:

+    cd dgd/src/l1d
+    make install

 ## Setting up for a first-time run of Eilmer